intitni/CustomSuggestionServiceForCopilotForXcode/README.md

 {Assistant}
 ```

-If you are new to running a model locally, you can give [LM Studio](https://lmstudio.ai) a try.
+If you are new to running a model locally, you can try [LM Studio](https://lmstudio.ai).

 ## Strategies